dotlang/language/doc/Enhancements.md

-N - how can we convert between const and others?-> answer: clone `const int x = 12; int y = x; //y can be changed but not x. they are separate` if it is a strct, we need to clone it. or we can define normal type and reference type. normal type acts like primitives, they are copied. like `int` in C. reference type is like `int&` in C.
+N - how can we convert between const and others?-> answer: clone `const int x = 12; int y = x; //y can be changed but not x. they are separate` if it is a struct, we need to clone it. or we can define normal type and reference type. normal type acts like primitives, they are copied. like `int` in C. reference type is like `int&` in C.